-1) No stock options to purchase shares of NXP's common stock that were outstanding in 2022 (2021: none; 2020: none) were anti-dilutive and were not included in the computation of diluted EPS because the exercise price was greater than the average fair market value of the common stock or the number of shares assumed to be repurchased using the proceeds of unrecognized compensation expense and exercise prices was greater than the weighted average number of shares underlying outstanding stock options.
+No stock options to purchase shares of NXP's common stock that were outstanding in 2023 (2022: none; 2021: none) were anti-dilutive and were not included in the computation of diluted EPS because the exercise price was greater than the average fair market value of the common stock or the number of shares assumed to be repurchased using the proceeds of unrecognized compensation expense and exercise prices was greater than the weighted average number of shares underlying outstanding stock options.

-2) Unvested RSU's, PSU's and equity rights up to 0.3 million shares that were outstanding in 2022 (2021: 0.1 shares; 2020: 0.6 million shares) were anti-dilutive and were not included in the computation of diluted EPS because the number of shares assumed to be repurchased using the proceeds of unrecognized compensation expense was greater than the weighted average number of outstanding unvested RSU's, PSU's and equity rights or the performance goal has not been met.
+No unvested RSU's, PSU's and equity rights that were outstanding in 2023 (2022: 0.3 shares; 2021: 0.1 million shares) were anti-dilutive and were not included in the computation of diluted EPS because the number of shares assumed to be repurchased using the proceeds of unrecognized compensation expense was greater than the weighted average number of outstanding unvested RSU's, PSU's and equity rights or the performance goal has not been met.